Yap Roy King: 2023

 In May, Yap made his debut at the 2023 SEA Games where he helped Malaysia win a silver medal in the men's team event.
 He later partnered with Cheng Su Yin in the mixed doubles event and went on to win silver, falling to Indonesia's Rehan Naufal Kusharjanto and Lisa Ayu Kusumawati in the final.

 In June, he captured the Nantes International men's doubles title partnered with Junaidi Arif.

 In July, he was crowned double national champion after winning the 2023 National Championships men's doubles event with Arif and the mixed doubles event with Siow.

 In September, Yap and Siow entered the final of Indonesia Masters I. They successfully captured the mixed doubles title after defeating Japan's Hiroki Nishi and Akari Sato in three games.

 2024

 In late March, playing only their second tournament of the year after an injury layoff, Yap and Arif advanced to the Spain Masters final.
 They fell to Sabar Karyaman Gutama and Muhammad Reza Pahlevi Isfahani in three games, finishing as runners-up.

 2025

-In July right before the upcoming 2025 BWF World Championships, Yap and Arif won their maiden title in men's doubles at Macau Open against Sabar and Reza, on a slippery court and having tremendous delay in between during matches.
+In July, right before the upcoming 2025 BWF World Championships, Yap and Arif won their maiden title in men's doubles at Macau Open against Sabar and Reza, on a slippery court and with a tremendous delay in between during matches.

+2026

+Due to the BAM pair reshuffling action, Yap would be paired with Tee Kai Wun.
+This pair was working as they won the Korea Masters in an All-Malaysian final against Man Wei Chong and Soh Wooi Yik.